 Self-help, self-development, personal development or self-improvement.
 Call it whatever you like, but there’s no doubt that this is a huge area with lots of ‘gurus’ out there teaching and preaching their beliefs.
 You can say it’s almost cult-like.
-Either way, we all know how important reading is.
-So how do we separate the pretenders, block out the noise and find where the real value is?
-Who should you be following and which books should you read?
-It’s easy to get confused by all the hype surrounding books.
-Do you go for the best seller?
-A friend recommended the book?
-Or maybe you saw it on tv.
+Either way, we all know the benefits of reading books.

 “Books showed me there were possibilities in life, that there were people like me living in a world I could not only aspire to but attain.
 Reading gave me hope.
 For me, it was the open door.” – Oprah Winfrey

-This post will make your choice easier.
+This post will make finding books easier by showing you the best self help books out there.
 We’ve compiled all these influencers and asked them this question:

-If you’re short on time and are interested in summaries, you can check out our review on Blinkist or MentorBox.
-(Please read the review before making any decision on the 2.
+If you’re short on time and are interested in summaries or audiobooks, you can check out our Blinkist app review or Audible.
+How does Audible work?
+Check out our write up on it!
+(Please read the review before making any decision on the two.
 They might not be the best match for everyone.)